-Got a call from my mother a few years back.
+Got a call from my mother years ago.
 “I'm on my way!
 Can't wait to see you and my grand-babes.
 This is going to be a wonderful Mother's Day," she exclaimed.
 "Hope you didn't forget."

 I had completely forgotten.